Fannychini/IDP_R_implementation/README.md

 This repository contains the R implementation of the Individualised Dispensing Patterns (IDP) methodology for estimating medication exposure in pharmaceutical claims data.

-!!
-The finalised implementation is located in `03_IDP_optimised.R`. !!
+The finalised implementation is located in `IDP_optimised.R` !!

 ### Overview